 If you take the voodoo and St Louis cemetery tour you will learn about how Voodoo and superstitions came to play a big part in New Orleans.
 I 100% recommend this tour to get a better understanding of the city.
 Voodoo is an African folk religion with rites and magical beliefs that have become mixed with elements of Catholicism.
 It is very much present in New Orleans and first arrived with the slave ships from West Africa.
 When they arrived, the slaves were forcibly christened Catholic by the French.
 Fortunately, the slaves found similarities between Catholicism and their belief system and so were able to continue practicing secretly and keep their traditions alive, passing it down until this day.

 One such practitioner was Marie Laveau, known as the Creole Queen of Voodoo who became possibly the most influential, powerful and feared woman of New Orleans in the 19th Century.
 Her final resting place is at the St Louis Cemetery No.1 – the oldest cemetery in New Orleans with its wall vaults and family and society tombs all above ground.
 As most of New Orleans is below sea level, it is normal to bury the dead above ground, which makes these cemetery tours popular and very interesting.
+You’ll even see the pyramid shaped mausoleum – purchased by Nicholas Cage in anticipation of his final resting place.
 Very close to the cemetery is Congo Square in Louis Armstrong Park, where voodoo ceremonies were performed and jazz was created.
 If voodoo interests you, stop off at Marie Laveau’s House of Voodoo afterwards where you can buy crystals, incense, voodoo dolls and see the shrine to Marie Laveau.

 I was so lucky to visit New Orleans during the buildup to Mardi Gras.
 This is the best time to visit as the city is alive, the streets are buzzing and the weather is not too hot or too cold.
 Accommodation is a bit more expensive at this time of year and lots of places do get booked out early.
 Therefore it is important to book in advance!
 Mardi Gras dates of course vary every year according to Easter, and so can occur during February or March.